anugoon1374/MSHackatron2022/README.md

 This repository contains the prototype code of the team "Overseer by Unit B" for [Microsoft Virtual Hackathon 2022](https://www.hackerearth.com/challenges/hackathon/microsoft-virtual-hackathon-2022).

 ## Structure
-This repository have to two folder :
+This repository have to three parts:
 1. IoT-Code folder contains the C# code for simulating signals from factory IoT device in the manufacturing line.
 2. ML-Code folder contains the Juniper Notebook code for Machine Learning Model training.
 The machine learning model is use with camera installed in the manufacturing line to detect the defective product.
+3. PowerBI report file

 ## About ML-Code
 - Juniper Notebook code (.ipynb) can be open with Google Colabs or Jupyter Notebooks in Visual Studio Code.